Why I Serve

 Throughout my life I have been exceedingly blessed even during times when I was less than faithful.
 To this day I don’t understand why.
 But I have never questioned God’s love for me, demonstrated by those who served.

-During Matt’s school years we had teachers, aides and case managers who looked past Matt’s disability and saw his strengths and helped us navigate the educational system – they served.
+During Matt’s school years we had teachers, aides, therapists and case managers who looked past Matt’s disability seeing his strengths and helping us navigate the educational system – they served.

-When I first began attending St. Thomas, someone anonymously made a mini ramp so that I could easily negotiate Matt’s wheelchair over the sill into the building where the children’s Sunday School classes were held.
-It was a blessing and a tangible sign of the hospitality and love I would always experience – he served.
+When I first began attending St Thomas, someone made a mini ramp so that I could easily negotiate Matt’s wheelchair over the sill into the building where the children’s Sunday School classes were held.
+Although I didn’t know who had done this kind act, it was a tangible sign of the hospitality and love I would always experience – he served.

 In a year of health problems, two friends came to my house and decorated my Christmas tree when I could not.
 They showered me with laughter, friendship and fellowship – they served.

-When I have been confused or frustrated or just needed to vent, I have friends who encourage, provide insight, lead me with love, get me back on track when I stray and make sure I don’t take life or myself too seriously – they serve.
+When I have been confused or frustrated or just needed to vent, I have friends who encourage, provide insight, get me back on track when I stray and make sure I don’t take life or me too seriously – they serve.

 I serve because I have been abundantly blessed.
 I serve because God loves me and loves us all.
 I serve because of all the times I have been the recipient of service and of love.
 I serve to pass on the love and comfort I have been shown.
 How can I do anything less?